 Summary: This project improved capacity, operations, and traffic flow on SR-57 with the addition of a new northbound general purpose lane (approximately 2.5 miles) between Yorba Linda Boulevard in the City of Fullerton and Lambert Road in the City of Brea.
 Additional project benefits included on- and off-ramp improvements, the widening and seismic retrofit (as required) of six bridges in the northbound direction, and the addition of soundwalls.
 Existing lanes and shoulders were also widened to standard widths, enhancing safety for motorists.
 The final ED and PR were approved on November 30, 2007.
 Construction began on November 2, 2010, and the improvements opened to traffic on September 23, 2013.
+The total cost is measured against an amended baseline cost established in the second quarter of FY 2010-11; the final schedule is measured against an amended baseline schedule established in the fourth quarter of FY 2013-14.
 The project was officially completed on May 2, 2014.